 *If there is a break in phone connection during the session, which cannot be re-connected.
 Contact me on the E-help line to re-schedule.

-*Notes from the session will be added to your client counselling file and stored in a lockable cabinet, as per the school counselling contract.
+*Notes from the session will be added to your client counselling file and stored in a lockable cabinet.

 Full Time Counselling Service